The University of Texas at El Paso BS in Metallurgical Engineering

 Learn more about UTEP tuition and fees.

-UTEP does not offer an online option for its metallurgical engineering bachelor’s degree program at this time.
+Online degrees for the UTEP metallurgical engineering bachelor’s degree program are not available at this time.
 To see if the school offers distance learning options in other areas, visit the UTEP Online Learning page.

-Women made up around 39.5% of the metallurgical engineering students who took home a bachelor’s degree in 2019-2020.
+Of the students who received their bachelor’s degree in metallurgical engineering in 2019-2020, 39.5% of them were women.
 This is higher than the nationwide number of 27.0%.

-Around 52.6% of metallurgical engineering bachelor’s degree recipients at UTEP in 2019-2020 were awarded to racial-ethnic minorities*.
+Racial-ethnic minority graduates* made up 52.6% of the metallurgical engineering bachelor’s degrees at UTEP in 2019-2020.
 This is higher than the nationwide number of 20%.

 Race/Ethnicity | Number of Students |